Starting a New Farm Enterprise

 2. How much will it cost to plant the crop and buy necessary equipment, facilities, infrastructure, etc.?

 The establishment costs and equipment needs will vary greatly depending on the crop.
-Also don’t forget that almost any enterprise will require access to an ample water supply.
+Also, don’t forget that almost any enterprise will require access to an ample water supply.
 To help you plan, look for an Enterprise Budget for the crop in question which will provide detailed estimates.
 Enterprise Budgets are available from many of the public, land-grant universities, including NCSU.
-Here is a link to many of them: http://vegetables.tennessee.
+University of Tennessee has provided a list to many of them.

 3. Where will I get the money?